rhine3/audiomoth-guide/guide.md

 * What is a sample rate, anyway?
 A microphone captures audio by transforming the sound waves into voltage.
 Digital audio is recorded by sampling that voltage.
 The *sample rate* in Hertz is the number of times per second the voltage is sampled.
 For a helpful introduction to digital audio, check out [this guide](https://web.archive.org/web/20190201094638/https://docs.cycling74.com/max5/tutorials/msp-tut/mspdigitalaudio.html)

+#### Gain
 Set amount of gain for recording.

 * The gain is the amount that sounds from the microphone will be amplified once recorded.

 * Selecting the optimal gain requires trial and error in your particular field conditions.
 If the gain is too high, your recordings will [clip](https://en.wikipedia.org/wiki/Clipping_(audio)), creating an unpleasant distortion that can be challenging, if not impossible, to analyze.
 Alternatively, if the gain is too low, sounds will be faint and hard to hear.

-Decide whether onboard LED light should be on or off.
+#### Sleep-record cycles
+In the "schedule" tab you select the time of day that the AudioMoth should record each day (the "recording period" or periods).
+However, the AudioMoth doesn't have to record continuously every day.
+You can use a sleep/record schedule to record only a limited amount of time during the scheduled recording period.

+![Set sleep and recording durations](images/programming/sleep-rec-fast.gif)

+* When this feature is enabled, the recorder will create a recording for the number of seconds indicated in "recording duration" and then sleep for the number of seconds indicated in "sleep duration."

+* If you do not wish to enable this feature, unclick "Enable sleep/record cyclic recording."

+* With older versions of the firmware (<1.4.0), to make a single continuous file each recording period, you are not able to disable this feature manually.
+Instead, you must to set the recording duration length equal to the length of the longest recording period.

+* With older versions of the firmware (<1.4.2), you must make sure that your file sizes are less than the WAV file size limit of 4.3GB (4000MB).

+* Even if sleep period is set to 0, the device will sleep briefly between recordings to save the prior recording to the card.

+#### Enable LED
-* **What do the LED lights mean?**  It can be helpful to turn LED lights on for more information about your AudioMoth, though this might attract more attention from animals/curious humans.
+This feature allows you to turn on the LED lights for more information about your AudioMoth, though this might attract more attention from animals/curious humans.
 Lights are especially useful when testing the recorder.

 LED light meanings are:
 * Blinking red = recording
 * Blinking green = sleeping between recordings
 * Constant red = memory card full
 * Both green & red = recording cannot be made.
 Causes of this include, but are not limited to,

     * time or program not being set (while in CUSTOM mode);
     * the batteries falling out at some point after programming (while in CUSTOM mode);
     * the recorder getting wet; and
     * the SD card malfunctioning or not being formatted correctly.

 * Flashing red after turned to USB/OFF: an indicator of battery life (see [official documentation](https://www.openacousticdevices.info/led-guide))

-![Set sleep and recording durations](images/programming/sleep-rec-fast.gif)
+### Advanced settings
+These two features can be used separately, or combined.

+#### Filtering
+This feature allows you to only record data from a particular frequency band.
+When you enable filtering, you can choose the following filters.
+Each allows you to select the frequencies you want to include in the recording.
+All other frequencies will be filtered out.
+* Low-pass: filter out high frequencies
+* Band-pass: filter out both high and low frequencies
+* High-pass: filter out low frequencies

+#### Amplitude threshold
+This feature allows you to only save recordings that meet a particular amplitude threshold.
+(It is unclear whether the entire recording is saved, or whether a smaller segment around the detected threshold is saved.)

+For instance, consider what would happen if you wanted to selectively record bats that call in ultrasonic frequencies.
+You could use a high-pass frequency filter to only include ultrasonic frequencies in your recordings.
+Then, you could institute an amplitude filter.
+This way, only recordings where there is a high-amplitude sound in the ultrasonic frequencies will be saved.

+This allows you to save on storage by not saving empty files--especially helpful for high-sampling rate files, which are very large.

+### Recording information calculation
+The program will calculate the energy and storage used each day once you have specified the recording period and recording/sleep durations.
+This appears at the bottom of the configuration app in every tab.

+* To refresh batteries and cards as infrequently as possible during multi-month deployments, use a battery/SD card combination where the battery life and card storage run out at roughly the same time, given the device's estimated energy and storage usage.

+* Use [this code](https://trinket.io/python/ff8aeb66e1) to estimate the number of operational days of a battery and SD card.
+Input card size and capacity of a single battery (e.g., 2850 mAh for a Duracell alkaline AA battery), plus the config app's estimated and storage and energy usage.
+For more information on battery capacity, see the section on [batteries](#sd-cards-and-batteries).

+* With older versions of the firmware (<1.4.2), you must make sure that your file sizes are less than the WAV file size limit of 4.3GB (4000MB).
+Current versions of the firmware handle file sizes that are approaching this limit by closing the current file and restarting a new one.

+### Saving a recording schedule

 You may save the completed schedule as a file for later reference, reuse, copying, and sharing.

 * Clicking the saved file itself may not correctly open the program.
 Instead, open the saved program through the configuration app itself.
 Select the menu option AudioMoth > Open Configuration.

 #### Example programs

-Below are some example programs.
+Below are some example programs created with an older version of the configuration app.

 One creates a single 3-hour long recording per day at 32kHz, suitable for recording a bird dawn chorus.